 conf.level = 0.95

-Data frame (tibble).
+)Data frame (tibble).

 Optional.
-Name of exposure variable within the data
+Name of exposure variable within the data.

 If omitted, will return unstratified RMTL.

-Name of time variable within the data
+Name of time variable within the data.
+By default, this

-is also given, this is the entry time,
+is the event time.
+If time2 is also given, this is the entry time,

-as per Surv
+as per Surv standard.

 Optional.
 Name of the variable within the data

 indicating the exit (event) time.
-If omitted, time
+If omitted, time is the event

-time, as per Surv
+time, as per Surv standard.

-Name of event variable within the data
+Name of event variable within the data.
+Can be integer,

 factor, character, or logical.
 The reference level indicates censoring and